Portfolio

 Star Trek: Fleet Command

-STFC - August 2020 - Current
+STFC - August 2020 - November 2021

 On STFC I oversaw the massive semi-annual (every two years) expansion.
 This included the initial design and responding to pivots and change requests issued by stakeholders, as well as constant collaboration with the Narrative, Art, and Engineering teams to ensure a cohesive vision for the expansion.